 GER 304.
-The German World, 3 Hours,
+The German World.
+3 Hours.

 A discovery of Austria, Germany and Switzerland, their social, cultural, and political institutions, their geography and recent history through authentic listening and reading materials.
 Conducted in German.
+Prerequisite: GER 303 with a minimum grade of C.